Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 2016

-In January 2016, NMHG changes its name to Hyster-Yale Group to reinforce its position as the operating company under Hyster-Yale Materials Handling.
-Inc.
+NACCO Materials Handling Group, Inc. changes its name to Hyster-Yale Group, Inc. to reinforce its position as the operating company under Hyster-Yale Materials Handling, Inc.

 2018

-On June 1, 2018 Hyster-Yale acquires a 75% interest in Zhejiang Maximal Forklift Company Limited which was renamed Hyster-Yale Maximal
+Hyster-Yale Group, Inc. acquires 75% interest in Zhejiang Maximal Forklift Company, later named Hyster-Yale Maximal.

 2022

-In June 2022, Hyster-Yale acquired an additional 15% interest in Hyster-Yale Maximal Forklift.
+Hyster-Yale Group, Inc. acquires additional 15% interest in Hyster-Yale Maximal.

 2023